Storm the Ivory Tower

 A Smess set does not have all the pieces for this game, but you have a few options:

-- Use Chinese Chess pieces for their equivalents in Storm the Ivory Tower.
+- Use Chinese Chess or Korean Chess pieces for their equivalents in Storm the Ivory Tower.

 - Use Chess pieces from either two sets or one set with extra Queens.
 Although Storm the Ivory Tower has more types of pieces than Chess has, Pawns may be used for both Toadies and Ninnies, since these pieces essentially move the same and are distinguished mainly by location.
 For the other pieces, I recommend Kings for Brains, Rooks for Numskulls, Knights for Yahoos, Bishops for Fuddy-Duddies, and Queens for Clodhoppers.